Our Torrance Lawyers Will Assist in Charitable Planning

 Charitable Trusts Produce Income Back to the Donor

 Donors receive income from a charitable remainder trust in one of two ways.
 They can choose to receive money by scheduling a fixed annuity or a percentage of trust assets.
 A fixed annuity, as the name states, is a fixed amount a donor receives back each year no matter what the investments are producing.
 Choosing how much fixed income to take back will depend on multiple factors, including the amount of money in the principle and the amount of income the donor needs.
 The higher the payments back, the lower income tax deduction will be and it has the potential to reduce the principle in the trust.

 Receiving a percentage of trust assets is another option for donors.
 As the trust's productivity may vary from year to year, it is a good option to ensure the principle remains intact.
 The IRS sets a minimum percentage for donors at 5 percent or greater.

-You Need a Probate Attorney for Charitable Planning
+You Need an Attorney for Charitable Planning

-An experienced South Bay probate and estate planning attorney at the Law Offices of James C. Shields understands that many people wish to leave money to charity to assist others in need while also helping their own family avoid estate taxes after their death.
+An experienced South Bay estate planning attorney at the Law Offices of James C. Shields understands that many people wish to leave money to charity to assist others in need while also helping their own family avoid estate taxes after their death.

 Contact our Torrance estate planning attorneys to explore your charitable planning options.

 We Can Help You Find Financial Freedom